JME10135/Funny-Adventure-Walkthrough/Funny Adventure Walkthrough.md

 - <details><summary>Stage 1-8</summary>

   - These are hieroglyphs.
-You should be able to find the answer by searching the interned for pictures of them and then testing around with solutions.
+You should be able to find the answer by searching the internet for pictures of them and then testing around with solutions.

   - <details><summary>Answer</summary>